How to outsource the first role safely

 Prepare three starter SOPs

-Before day one, document the first 3 workflows the assistant will run.
-Each SOP should include the trigger, inputs, steps, finished output, examples, quality checks, and escalation rule.
-Keep them short.
-A new assistant needs usable instructions, not an operations encyclopedia.
+Before day one, document the first 3 work processes the assistant will run.
+Each SOP should include the trigger, inputs, steps, finished result, examples, quality checks, and ask-for-help rule.

 Use real examples.
 For inbox work, show 10 messages with the label, urgency, reply status, and owner decision.
 For CRM cleanup, show 5 records before and after.
-For reports, show the accepted version and one rejected version.
-Examples prevent fake clarity.

 Set access rules before the first login

-List every tool the role touches: email, calendar, CRM, drive, project board, password manager, chat, invoicing, help desk, scheduling, or industry software.
 Create named accounts where possible.
-Use MFA.
-Give the least access needed.
+Use MFA and give the least access needed.
 Shared logins might save 10 minutes during setup, then make mistakes harder to trace.

 NIST's Digital Identity Guidelines treat authentication, authenticators, and account recovery as formal controls.
 The small-business version is straightforward: no shared passwords in chat, no permanent admin rights for routine work, and same-day access removal when a role ends.